The partial K function: Simulation study details

 To generate the second model, we start with the same setup as the previous model (for $Y$ and $X_0$).
 We then generate the new $X$ points be again taking clusters, now centred around points of type $X_0$, with $\clusteraverage{X} = 1$, and the additional offset $D_{X} \sim \mathcal{N}(0, I)$.
 The parameters for $Y$ and $X_0$ are kept the same as the first example here.

 Finally, for the third scenario, we again start with a similar initial $Y,X_0$ setup, and then $X$ is set to be the survivors of a thinning process.
 In particular, each point of type $X_0$ is assigned a mark uniformly on $[0,1]$.
 Then if two points are within a distance $r_X$ of each other, the point with the smaller mark is removed with probability $1-p_X$.
 For the specific example, we use $\clusteraverage{X_0} = 15$, and $D_{X_0} \sim \mathcal{N}(0, 1.5^2 I)$, $r_X = 3$ and $p_X = 0.1$.
 The parameters for $Y$ are the same as for the first example.
+The resulting $X$ process is marginally a generalisation of a Mat\'ern hard-core process, though not quite the same as those in \cite{teichmann2013generalizations}.